April 21, 2019

-Any freelancer or entrepreneur has a keen sense that time is money.
-In order to make more money as a freelance writer or freelancer in any field, it’s important to get faster at some tasks.
+Any freelancer, freelance writer or entrepreneur has a keen sense that time is money.
+In order to make more money as a freelance writer, it’s important to complete tasks faster.
 The question of how to become a faster writer is one I see frequently come up on Reddit threads, so I thought I’d address it here and share other writers’ tips below.

-Last week, I had a scheduled follow up call with a source at 11 a.m.
+I recall a time last year where I had a scheduled follow-up call with a source at 11 a.m.
 I didn’t hear from them until about 1 p.m. and then they scheduled our call for 2:30 p.m.
 At this point, I was a bit antsy to get out of the house and run some errands after this call.
 At 2:30, I found out the call was bumped to 3 p.m.
 Frustrating!
+(Yes, this is one of the downsides of being a freelance writer.)
 I could have just spent those 30 minutes browsing the Internet, getting caught up in news headlines and social media.
-Instead, I told myself I would work on an freelance article I had due soon.
+Instead, I told myself I would work on a freelance article I had due soon.

 Many freelance writers (myself included) tend to think we need to block out an hour or more in order to “start” writing an assignment, but the truth is, I can get a lot done in if I break it up into shorter block, like 15-minute writing sprints or even 20- or 25-minutes.
 (Learn how freelancers get work.)